gaomingzhao666/random-menu-app/README.md

 </p>

 Random-Menu is a wonderful tool that helps you to make a good choice about what stuff to eat today, It is a web application that integrates only HTML/CSS/Native ECMAScript in one file and all data storage in localStorage with zero dependencies.
-This project is a other kind of TODO-list, I'm prefer to make some diffrent with other guys.
+This project is a other kind of TODO-list that aiming to fill my portfolio.

 <p align="right"> (<a href="#readme-top">back to top</a>)</p>